 The Known Danger of Texting and Driving

-There are plenty of dangers on the road, but texting while driving has rapidly escalated as a risk and as one of the leading cause of accidents and injuries on road in the United States.
+There are plenty of dangers out on the road, and driving will always come with some level of risk, especially in a busy city like San Antonio.
+However, texting while driving has rapidly escalated as a risk and as one of the leading cause of accidents and injuries on road in the United States.
+In fact, a staggering number of scientific studies have long since proven the known dangers of texting and driving.
 According to the Virginia Tech Transportation Institute, sending or receiving a text takes a driver's eyes from the road for an average of 4.6 seconds, which is the equivalent of an entire football field when driving 55 miles per hour.
 The same study cited its determination that texting while driving is even more dangerous than drunk driving.
-According to the U.S. government, 10% of all injury crashes in 2011 were reported as distraction-affected crashes.
-Ultimately, the temptation to send a text or look at a received text is not worth the cost.
-If you or a loved one has been injured by a texting driver, call Carabin Shaw, P.C.
+In the event that you're ever injured in an accident where the other driver was texting while behind the wheel, your first step should be to contact a lawyer to help you with your case.